pojntfx/octarchive/README.md

   -orgs
         Also clone repos of all orgs that the user is part of -timestamp string
-        Timestamp to use as the directory for this clone session (default "1660513831") -token string
+        Timestamp to use as the directory for this clone session (default "1767007525") -token string
-        GitHub/Forgejo API access token (can also be set using the FORGE_TOKEN env variable) -verbose int
+        GitHub/Forgejo API access token (can also be set using the FORGE_TOKEN env variable) -verbosity string
-        Verbosity level (0 is disabled, default is info, 7 is trace) (default 5)
+        Log level (debug, info, warn, error) (default "info")
 ```

 ### Environment Variables